-- RG 166.389 The NTA requirement generally aims to: - (a) ensure that, as a corporate director, you have adequate financial resources to meet your operating costs (e.g. the costs of ensuring compliance with the Corporations Act) throughout the life of your CCIV; - (b) align your interests and the interests of CCIV shareholders by ensuring that you are an entity of substance and that your shareholders have sufficient equity in the business to have a real incentive to ensure its success; and - (c) provide some level of assurance that, if you do fail, there is sufficient money available for the orderly transition to a new corporate director or to wind up each CCIV. - RG 166.390 The financial requirements for corporate directors take into account the need for investor confidence and assessment of comparable regulatory regimes in leading financial centres. - RG 166.391 We will not require the NTA calculation to address market or credit risks to assets.
+RG 166.388 The NTA requirement generally aims to:

+- (a) ensure that you have adequate financial resources to meet your operating costs (e.g. the costs of ensuring compliance with the Corporations Act) throughout the life of the retail CCIV; - (b) align your interests and the interests of the retail CCIV shareholders by ensuring that you are an entity of substance and that your shareholders have sufficient equity in the business to have a real incentive to ensure its success; and - (c) provide some level of assurance that, if you do fail, there is sufficient money available for the orderly transition to a new corporate director. - RG 166.389 The financial requirements for corporate directors take into account the need for investor confidence and assessment of comparable regulatory regimes in leading financial centres.
+The NTA requirement for a corporate director of a retail CCIV is aligned with the NTA requirement imposed on responsible entities, with the necessary adjustments to reflect the CCIV's sub-fund structure. - RG 166.390 We will not require the NTA calculation to address market or credit risks to assets.
 NTA is a measure of general financial standing.
 It includes non-current assets and is not specifically a measure of capacity to meet financial obligations.

-- RG 166.392 The requirement to hold at least 50% of the required NTA (disregarding any additional amount required by the requirements relating to custody) in cash or cash equivalents (with a minimum of \$150,000) aims to help you to meet expenditure in unanticipated situations over the coming 6-month period.
-The required NTA to be held as liquid assets should be realisable within 6 months so you can continue to meet your liabilities over the 12-month period. - RG 166.393 As one of the purposes of this requirement is to ensure money is available for situations that are unanticipated, it is imperative that a portion of this money be available at call, with the balance being available in the short term.
+RG 166.391 The requirement to hold at least 50% of the required NTA (disregarding any additional amount required by the requirements relating to custody) in cash or cash equivalents (with a minimum of \$150,000) aims to help you to meet expenditure in unanticipated situations over the coming 6-month period.
+The required NTA to be held as liquid assets should be realisable within 6 months so you can continue to meet your liabilities over the 12-month period.

+RG 166.392 As one of the purposes of this requirement is to ensure money is available for situations that are unanticipated, it is imperative that a portion of this money be available at call, with the balance being available in the short term.

-Use of custodian or asset holder
+Use of custodian or sub-custodian

-- RG 166.394 The purpose of our policy is to ensure that the custodian or person holding assets on behalf of the custodian: - (a) is an entity of some substance; and - (b) has sufficient financial resources to enable assets to be transferred if it ceases to be a custodian or asset holder. - RG 166.395 This recognises that, in certain circumstances: - (a) it would be unreasonably costly or impracticable for retail CCIVs to retain a custodian that can meet the NTA requirement; - (b) the custodial systems for some retail CCIVs need not be as sophisticated as for other CCIVs; and - (c) the prospect of loss of certain asset types due to custodial failure is less than for others because: - the risk can be addressed adequately by appropriate controls involving oversight by a person other than the corporate director; and - (ii) there is a low risk of misappropriation of those asset types. - RG 166.396 We consider that certain asset types (see the definition of 'special custody assets' in RG 166.188) do not give rise to the same degree of custodial risk as other more liquid assets. - RG 166.397 In some cases, it may be impracticable or operationally difficult for a corporate director to engage a custodian.
-These include for: - (a) derivatives and private equity interests, which can carry an associated liability that make it impracticable to require an entity separate from a retail CCIV to hold the legal title to such assets; and - (b) deposit accounts where the asset is an account with the person who is the asset holder for other assets of the retail CCIV. - RG 166.398 A CCIV may have a corporate director that does not meet the applicable NTA requirements required to hold all assets of a retail CCIV.
-However, we allow these corporate directors to hold special custody assets, as explained in RG 166.397. - RG 166.399 Generally, the effect of our policy is that, to hold certain types of assets of a retail CCIV, a substantial custodian must be used unless the NTA of the corporate director is over a specified amount. - RG 166.400 For those assets for which a reduced amount of custodial financial requirements applies under your AFS licence as a corporate director, you must still ensure that the custodian meets the standards for holding assets of a retail CCIV as set out in draft reg 8B.5.50 of the Corporations and Other
+- RG 166.393 The purpose of our policy is to ensure that the custodian or person holding assets on behalf of the custodian: - (a) is an entity of some substance; and - (b) has sufficient financial resources to enable assets to be transferred if it ceases to be a custodian. - RG 166.394 This recognises that, in certain circumstances: - (a) it would be unreasonably costly or impracticable for retail CCIVs to retain a custodian that can meet the NTA requirement; - (b) the custodial systems for some retail CCIVs need not be as sophisticated as for other CCIVs; and - (c) the prospect of loss of certain asset types due to custodial failure is less than for others because: - (i) the risk can be addressed adequately by appropriate controls involving oversight by a person other than the corporate director; and - ii) there is a low risk of misappropriation of those asset types. - RG 166.395 Generally, the effect of our policy is that, to hold certain types of assets of a retail CCIV, a custodian that satisfies RG 166.393 must be used unless the required NTA of the corporate director is over a specified amount. - RG 166.396 For those assets for which a reduced amount of custodial financial requirements applies under your AFS licence as a corporate director, you must still ensure that the custodian meets the minimum standards set out in reg 8B.5.10 of the Corporations Regulations.